MicrosoftDocs/VBA-Docs/api/Outlook.ViewFields.Add.md

 To programmatically add a custom field to a view, use the  **ViewFields.Add** method.
 This is the recommended way to dynamically change the view over setting the **[XML](Outlook.View.XML.md)** property of the **[View](Outlook.View.md)** object.

 Referencing the property in  _PropertyName_ by its field name requires the localized name in the corresponding locale.
-For more information on referencing properties by namespace, see[Referencing Properties by Namespace](../outlook/How-to/Navigation/referencing-properties-by-namespace.md).
+For more information on referencing properties by namespace, see [Referencing Properties by Namespace](../outlook/How-to/Navigation/referencing-properties-by-namespace.md).

 If you are adding a custom property to the  **ViewFields** collection, the property must exist in the **[UserDefinedProperties](Outlook.Folder.UserDefinedProperties.md)** collection for the View?s parent folder.

 If the property already exists in the  **ViewFields** collection, Outlook will raise an error.

 Certain properties cannot be added to a view using  **ViewFields.Add** , including binary properties, computed properties, and HTML or RTF body content.
-For more information, see[Unsupported Properties in a Table Object or Table Filter](../outlook/How-to/Search-and-Filter/unsupported-properties-in-a-table-object-or-table-filter.md).
+For more information, see [Unsupported Properties in a Table Object or Table Filter](../outlook/How-to/Search-and-Filter/unsupported-properties-in-a-table-object-or-table-filter.md).

 ## Example